Fantastic prices on houses in need of renovation in Moclinejo outside Malaga (towards Nerja)

 • water slides, climbing walls, and much more.
 On the beach and in the surrounding area there are also plenty of restaurants, cafes, shops and service facilities.
 Rincon has approximately 40,000 inhabitants and is a prosperous suburb of Malaga.

-• The beach is rarely completely packed as
+• The beach is rarely completely packed then

-The further east you walk along the beach the less tourists you find, and eventually this beach merges with Playa de Benagalbón.
+The further you walk along the beach, the fewer tourists you will find, and eventually this beach merges with Playa de Benagalbón.

 • Also, don't miss visiting the caves in Rincon, Cueva del Tesoro.